SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

 </a>
 </p>

- The architecture is made up of three ROS packages and four custom nodes.
-The external packages are used to move the robot within the apartment (_move_base package_), to create a map using the scan laser (_gmapping_) and explore the unkown part of the environment (_explore_lite_).
+ The architecture is made up of three ROS packages and one custom node.
+We use _move_base_package_ to move the robot within the apartment, _gmapping_ to create a map using the scan laser of the robot and _explore_lite_ to explore the unkown part of the environment.
 Their function is explained in the previous paragraphs.

 **Components**
 In this project we implemented the Action Client _simple_navigation_goals_ and the component _Behavior Manager_.
 * **simple_navigation_goal**: the action client _simple_navigation_goals_ is responsible for sending goals position to the Action Servers, which control the simulation in Gazebo.
 Each goal sent to the server is expresses with respect to the frame of the map, and not the robot's frame.
 * **behavior manager**: it simulates the Finite State Machine (FSM) and controls the switching between the four robot behaviours (Normal, Sleep, Play and Find) described in detail in the section _State Machine_.
 It communicates with the action client publishing target positions on the topic /goalPos using a list of integers.
-In this components we have implemented the four states as classes
+The robot states as implemented as classes:
   * _Normal class_: the robot is supposed to move randomly within the environment until it detects a coloured object.
 This class makes the robot move randomly by computing positions whose coordinates are randomly chosen within a given interval, such as the map dimensions.
 Whenever a new image is available from the camera, the class execute a method which implement a opencv-based algorithm.
 The class subscribes to the robot camera topic given by _/robot/camera1/image_raw/compressed_.
 If the ball is detected while the robot is in Normal state, it will switch to the sub-state Track.
 Once in these substates, it publishes a velocity on the /cmd_vel topic to move the robot as close as possible to the detected ball.
 It then goes back to the Normal state.
 As opposed to the implementation in the previous version of the project, the robot is now capable to distinguish the colour of the ball, which is used to identify the room.
 At random time intervals, the robot switch to Sleep or Play state.
-  * _Sleep class_: when it switch to sleep state, the robot first moves to a predefined _home position_ and then stops there for a while, only to go back to Normal state
+  * _Sleep class_: when it switches to sleep state, the robot first moves to a predefined _home position_ and then stops there for a while, only to go back to Normal state
   * _Play class_: the robot goes to a predefined position in front of the human.
 Once there it waits for him to give a command of which room it should move to.
-To give this command, we randomly extrach a room from a list containing all six of them.
+To give this command, we randomly extract a room from a list containing all six of them as strings.
 First the class implement a method to check if the given room was already visited by the robot or not.
 If so, the robot moves to the given location.
 This class publishes the room position on the topic /goalPos which is subscribed by the move_base action client.
-Once it reaches the room. it goes back to the human and wait for another command.
+Once it reaches the room.
+It then goes back to the human and wait for another command.
 If the given room is not known, the robot enters Find state.
   * _Find class_: when entering Find State, the class launch the package explore_lite.
 The robot moves within the environment controlled by this package.
 As done for the normal state, the class instantiates a method which is executed everytime a new image is available in the camera.
 It subscribes to the robot camera topic given by _/robot/camera1/image_raw/compressed_.
 If the ball is detected, it will switch to the sub-state Track.
 Once in this substate, it publishes a velocity on the /cmd_vel topic to move the robot as close as possible to the detected ball.
 Once close to it, the robot position is stored.
 As opposed to the implementation in the previous version of the project, the robot is now capable to distinguish the colour of the ball, which is used to identify the room.
 At random time intervals, the robot switch to Sleep or Play state.